‘It’s unbearable’: Naked man caught on camera roaming LA apartment building

 The apartment management left a note on the tenants’ doors saying they are acting within the parameters of the law, but residents are demanding that more be done.

 “They changed the locks on this door right here, and that doesn’t do anything for us if there are other entrance points,” Salguero said.
-You don’t want to wake up and see a naked man roaming the pool touching himself.
-There’s children.
+You don’t want to wake up and see a naked man roaming the pool and touching himself.
+There are children.
 It’s unbearable.”

 Management has not responded to KTLA’s request for a statement.